 Series E, F, G and H warrants were issued for investment banking and advisory services during 2009.
 Series E, F and G warrants were exercised in 2014.
 The following table summarizes Series H ($7) warrants as of each period:

 On February 9, 2015, in accordance with Section 1145 of the United States Bankruptcy Code and the Companys Plan of Reorganization, the Company announced a minimum 30-day partial redemption of up to 1% (approximately 90,000) of the already outstanding Series D warrants to provide for the court specified redemption mechanism for warrants not exercised timely by the original holder or their estates.
 Company designees that applied during the 30 days paid 10 cents per warrant to redeem the warrant and then exercised the Series D warrant to purchase a share at the court specified formula of not more than one-half of the closing bid price on the day preceding the 30-day exercise period.
 In the Companys October 7, 2016 press release, Mentor stated that the 1% redemptions which were formerly priced on a calendar month schedule would subsequently be initiated and be priced on a random date schedule after the prior 1% redemption is completed to prevent potential third-party manipulation of share prices at month-end.
-The periodic partial redemptions could continue to be periodically recalculated and repeated until such unexercised warrants are exhausted, or the partial redemption is otherwise paused, suspended or truncated by the Company.
-For the years ended December 31, 2020 and 2019, no warrants were redeemed.
+The periodic partial redemptions will continue to be periodically recalculated and repeated until such unexercised warrants are exhausted, or the partial redemption is otherwise paused, suspended or truncated by the Company.
+For the six months ended June 30, 2020 and 2019, no warrants were redeemed.